 Memory allocation: None of the TI-RTOS drivers allocate memory, except for the EMAC and USBMSCHFatFs drivers.
 The examples do not allocate memory either, except for the networking (wired and wireless) and USB examples.
 The examples statically create all kernel objects (such as Tasks and Semaphores) in the \.cfg file.
 This is done because run-time creation of kernel object allocates memory dynamically.
 Of course, for real applications, run-time object creation might be required.

 Note that the networking stack allocates memory from a heap, so this approach cannot be used if the networking stack is used.

-To configure this behavior, an example's \.cfg file contains the following statement:
+To disable dynamic memory allocation, remove the following statement from an example's \.cfg file: